 Brought to you by two of the world’s finest mixologists, Monica Berg and Alex Kratena (both of whom are regulars on the World’s 50 Best Bars list), Tayer + Elementary is a chef’s table-style cocktail lab – serving up a core menu of impeccably designed cocktails like the Bergamot Margarita and Rhubarb Root Negroni, accompanied by seasonal specials like the Sakura Gimlet and Coconut Whey Sour.

 Like this?
-Try… Untitled, another industrially styled cocktail bar with scientific mixology at its heart.
+Try… Seed Library, a retro, subterranean cocktail bar with scientific mixology at its heart.

 Details: 152 Old Street, London, EC1V 9BW | Walk-in only

 The Connaught Bar | Mayfair

 A shimmering silver-laced vault hidden round the back of the Connaught Hotel, the bar here has previously been crowned the best bar in the world – by the World’s 50 Best Bars list.
 The reasons for which will become abundantly clear upon taking a secluded booth, catching the eye of the smartly dressed barkeeps, and watching as the bespoke martini trolley is rolled over to you, with its customisable array of tinctures, garnishes and spirits…

 Like this?
 Try… Dukes, another classic hotel bar with significant heritage (and a drinks trolley), as the spot where James Bond – and his martini – were created.